The Monroes (American band): Post-1980s

 After the breakup, bassist Bob Davis joined the band Street Heart.
 Bob continued to produce, write and perform.

 Denton owned Guitar Trader in San Diego, California, which closed, after being a long-time pillar of the San Diego music scene, in December 2014.
 Jones returned from a long musical hiatus in 2005, and began writing and performing again in the San Diego area.
 Gilstrap returned to San Diego in 2006 and studied tribal fusion and Middle Eastern drumming.
 In 2007, Denton had a son named Kyle.

 Ortiz left the band in 1986 and, disillusioned with the music business, moved to Minneapolis shortly thereafter.
 He would remain there for the next twenty years.
 Then, in 2006, he returned to California, where he reconnected with Jones.
 By 2007, the two were performing live and did not rule out the possibility of a complete Monroes reunion.
 Ortiz later returned to Minnesota to be closer to his children and has continued performing on his own there.

-Bob Monroe met keyboardist Dave Hart in the 1980’s and they began performing together with other local musicians.
+Bob Monroe met keyboardist Dave Hart in the 1980s and they began performing together with other local musicians.
 Hart studied at the SDSU Electronic Music Studio while attending college, and was a classically trained pianist before studying synthesis and sampling.
 He later became a lawyer in San Diego but continued his friendship and performances with Bob Monroe.